There are numerous studies emerging now that confirm the powerful effect that drinking green tea can have on losing weight.

 The following is a brief overview of the mechanisms by which green tea (matcha) can accelerate weight loss.
 Green tea has been proven to have several benefits in the area of weight loss.
 It helps to speed up the metabolism thereby causing the body to burn more calories, it helps to keep the body from storing calories as fat, and can help suppress the appetite.
 Green tea and losing weight is also made easier by the fact that green tea is naturally nearly calorie-free itself.
 Burn more calories, lose more fat.
 Research done in Switzerland in the 1990s showed that overweight subjects taking a green tea supplement while eating a normal diet burned more calories than those not taking the green tea.
 Green tea accomplishes this by increasing the rate of metabolism in the body, called thermogenesis.
 When using green tea to lose weight one tends to lose more fat than you would if you were not drinking green tea.
 The most obvious thing you need to do when using green tea and losing weight is to eat less food, like with any diet plan.
 Unlike most other plans, green tea will help you with this, as it acts to naturally control your appetite by telling your brain that you are full after you have eaten food instead of leaving you wanting to overeat.

 Replace Other Drinks with Green Tea and Lose Weight Faster.
 An obvious benefit of this plan is that you can just replace the drinks you normally drink with green tea and losing weight will be easy!
 The average coffee shop drink contains many more calories and gram of fat than you should be drinking just to get the benefit of the caffeine in it.
 Green tea also contains caffeine, although not in as large a quantity as coffee this is another reason that makes green tea healthier.
 But it does contain enough to give you a little boost of energy to get you through your morning meetings.
-Unsweetened, green tea has no caffeine, and like all teas does not contain fat.
+Unsweetened, green tea has no calories, and like all teas does not contain fat.

 Aiya America, one of the largest matcha manufacturers in the world published a press release announcing the profound impact drinking matcha tea has on losing weight.